CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/05-adding-vault-configuration.md

 .
 Secrets:
   - Name: "secret.squirrel.location"
-    Value: "The acorns are buried under the big oak tree!" # For MSX 4.3 and up, configuring values here will override automatic value creation by SLM.
+    Value: "The acorns are buried under the big oak tree!"
 .
 .
 .